Kalonymus ben Kalonymus: Works

 A large number of other works have been wrongly attributed to Kalonymus ben Kalonymus.

 Transgender legacy

-In the poem Even Boḥan, Kalonymus expresses lament at and curses having been born a boy, referring to their penis as a מוּם mum or 'defect'.
+In the satirical poem Even Boḥan, Kalonymus expresses lament at and curses having been born a boy, referring to their penis as a מוּם mum or 'defect'.
 Kalonymus wishes to have been created a woman.
 This poem has been increasingly embraced by some in the LGBTQIA+ Jewish community as an expression of gender dysphoria and transgender identity, suggesting that the poet may have been a trans woman.
 Judaism traditionally recognizes a number of gender or (inter)sex categories besides man and woman (although those genders are defined in terms of physical sexual characteristics, not self-perception), and it is impossible to know the gender identity of this person who lived in the 14th century for certain.
 Some scholars view Kalonymus ben Kalonymus as a possible example of a transgender person in Jewish history.